Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Data Acquisition in Agrifood Systems

 \subsubsection{Laboratory conditions}

 Due to various factors such as field environment, equipment, experimental operation, and data analysis, much experimental data cannot be obtained directly in the field or through RS and other approaches.
 At this time, representative research data can be obtained by analyzing collected field samples in the laboratory.
-For example, in the laboratory, \cite{tripathi2022deep,babaeian2021estimation,khanal2018integration} perform soil organic matter content measurements, \cite{li2022improving} uses the Kjeldahl method to measure the Nitrogen content for wheat leaves, while \cite{fu2020wheat,zhou2016estimation,zhang2018capability} obtain the dry weight of wheat by desiccation.
+For example, in the laboratory, Tripathi et al. \cite{tripathi2022deep}, Babaeian et al. \cite{babaeian2021estimation} and Khanal et al.\cite{khanal2018integration} perform soil organic matter content measurements, Li et al. \cite{li2022improving} uses the Kjeldahl method to measure the Nitrogen (N) content for wheat leaves, while Fu et al. \cite{fu2020wheat}, Zhou et al. \cite{zhou2016estimation} and Zhang et al.\cite{zhang2018capability} obtain the dry weight of wheat by desiccation.
+Fig.~\ref{ll_laboratory} shows the monitoring of plant growth status in the laboratory.